Policy Reform & Youth Leadership 2017 Priorities

 Young people have a meaningful role to play in shaping policy reforms but are too often left out of the conversation.
 Our Youth Reps initiative overcomes barriers to youth engagement by working closely with partner organizations and developing creative activities that spark youth participants’ interests while also building leadership skills.

 Raise the Age of Criminal Responsibility

-Youth Represent is at the forefront of the movement to raise the overall age of juvenile jurisdiction to eighteen, and to ensure that no youth who is sixteen or seventeen years old is placed in an adult jail or prison.
-Going beyond Raise the Age, we are also working to expand Youthful Offender eligibility to twenty-one and to allow for the retroactive sealing of criminal records.
+Youth Represent was at the forefront of the movement to raise the age of adult prosecution to eighteen, and to ensure that no youth who is sixteen or seventeen years old is placed in an adult jail or prison.
+We are now working to ensure full implementation of Raise the Age and monitor outcomes for young people.

 Promote Re-Entry for Public Housing Residents